oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

 intercept-build Options
 -----------------------

+The `intercept-build` tool is available for Linux\* only.
+It is available as part of |tool_name| installation.

-The following table lists all current `intercept-build` tool command line options in alphabetical order.
+The following table lists `intercept-build` tool command line options.

 .. list-table::
    :widths: 30 70